Florence Henri: Career

 Florence Henri's work occupied a central place in the world of avant-garde photography in the late 1920s.
 She became a member of the Cercle et Carré group in 1929.
 At the Bauhaus, Henri met László Moholy-Nagy and enrolled in his summer photography course.
 She moved into Moholy-Nagy's house and became a close friend of his wife Lucia Moholy who encouraged her to take up photography.

 By 1928 she had abandoned painting and set up her own studio as a professional freelance photographer in 1929.

 One of her self-portraits was published by Moholy-Nagy in i10 Internationale Revue.
 Moholy-Nagy's critique recognises that her photographs fulfill the tenet of 'making strange' where 'reflections and spatial relationships, overlapping and penetrations are examined from a new perspectival angle'.
 Many of her photographs incorporate mirrors; Henri used mirrors for her own self-dramatisations, in commercial work and to make portraits of friends such as Jean Arp, Petra Van Doesburg, Sonia Delaunay, Wassili Kandinsky, Fernand Léger, and Margarete Schall.

 In 1930, she exhibited in the International Exhibition 'Das Lichtbild' The Photograph in Munich.
 The year after she showed images at a 'Foreign Advertising Photography' exhibition in New York.
 Her work was compared to that of the photographers Man Ray, László Moholy-Nagy and Adolphe Baron de Mayer, as well as with the winner of the first prize at the exhibition and Bauhaus director, Herbert Bayer.
 In doing so she joins the ranks of the icons of the avant-garde of this period.
 The importance of her work was recognized in one-woman exhibitions and publication in various journals, including N-Z Wochenschau.
 She produced a series of images of the dancer Rosella Hightower.

 Having set up her portrait studio in Paris in 1928, by 1930 she was teaching classes of her own which included future successful photographers Gisèle Freund and Lisette Model.

 As the second World War approached with the occupation of the Nazi Party, there was a noticeable decline in her photographic work which would have been considered degenerate art.
 Photographic materials would have become increasingly hard to obtain and Florence Henri returned to abstract painting until her death in the 1980s.

+Legacy

+Henri's work was included in the 2021 exhibition Women in Abstraction at the Centre Pompidou.

+Her work is in the collection of the J. Paul Getty Museum, the Metropolitan Museum of Art, and the Museum of Modern Art.